elenaag23/LibraList-Frontend/README.md

 # Technologies used

-For the development of this project I used React, Bootstrap and Google Books Api for the book search.
+For the development of this project I used React, Bootstrap, Firebase and Google Books Api for the book search.